AhrefsBot Explained: Should You Block It or Let It Crawl?

 Ahrefsbot crawls your site regularly.
 It behaves just like Googlebot, coming in and disappearing when it likes.
 This isn’t always an issue, but it may be significantly worse if it overloads your server and slows down your site.

-So, the question is, Where does Ahrefsbot stand on this spectrum?
+So, the question is, where does Ahrefsbot stand on this spectrum?

 Is it a friend or foe for your website?